 1) Income Tax

+The other type of income tax that some individuals are supposed to pay is the zakat.
 Zakat on the other hand, is a compulsory religious deduction in Malaysia for Muslim employees.
 The deductions for Zakat can be made by the employers on behalf of the employees.

 2) Leave